ProsoftEngineering/ServerMonitor/README.md

 # Actions

-Currently the above examples don't provide any type of notification of when a server is up or down.
+Currently the above examples don't provide any type of notification of when a server goes up or down.
 For this you must use the `actions` key.
 Currently only a command can be run.

-For example, to display a notification in macOS when a server goes up or down:
+For example, to display a notification in macOS:

 ```json
 {